Overview for Students

 - lobbying organization (or lobbying function within an organization)

 - U.S. Department of Education or U.S. Department of Justice

 - employing organization that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)

 - Note: DYO also does not fund students working for their own family-owned business

 Your employer can be reimbursed for wages paid up to your total FWS award amount (typically $4,000).
 The DYO employer pays the student as wages are earned through their payroll system, and Cornell reimburses the employer in the fall (usually by the middle of November) for a percentage of the student's summer wages.

 All earnings are considered taxable income and must be paid through an established payroll system (i.e., on a weekly or bi-weekly basis, no cash payments, personal checks, stipends, or lump sum payments).
 Students must be paid by the employer and not through a temporary employment agency that "places" them with the employer, nor by a personal check of your supervisor.
 If your employer fails to withhold the appropriate State, Federal, and FICA taxes, you will be responsible for claiming your gross income from the job on your income tax return and the employer will forfeit the wage reimbursement.

 When considering DYO opportunities, remember to plan for your summer earnings component of your financial-aid package.
 Detailed information is available at finaid.cornell.edu.

 Both students and employers must submit the required forms and materials to be considered for the program.
-View Forms to apply.
+View "Forms" (in the right side navigation bar) to apply.